Post #2058: Vienna rec center proposal. Beyond Econ 101.

 … in order not to take an ongoing financial beating (50% operating losses), you must believe that …

-… your staff can make up for the cost-side deficiency of a small-scale building …
+… your staff must make up for the cost-side deficiency of a small-scale building …

 … which means that your staff must significantly outdo Fairfax County, in bringing in revenue per square foot of facility.